 Making a trip to Disneyland is at the top of every child’s wishlist, and Hong Kong Disneyland does not disappoint.
 With all of the rides and characters that have been loved for decades, plus one-of-a-kind rides and experiences that you can’t find anywhere else, it attracts millions of visitors a year.

-Located on a picturesque bay, surrounded by the lush mountains of Lantau Island, Disneyland is easily reached by MTR, by first going to Sunny Bay Station, and then switching to the Disneyland Resort Line.
+Located on a picturesque bay, surrounded by the lush mountains of Lantau Island, Disneyland is easily reached by MTR.
+First you have to travel to Sunny Bay Station on the Tung Chung Line, and then switch to the designated Disneyland Resort Line.
 The trip from Sunny Bay to Disneyland takes just 6 minutes, in a cute Mickey-themed train.
+If you prefer road to rail, bus transfers are available.

 The park has seven main areas, three of which were first launched exclusively in Hong Kong: Toy Story Land, Grizzly Gulch, and Mystic Point.